control-toolbox/OptimalControl.jl/docs/src/tutorial-abstract.md

 F₀(x) = [x[2], 0]
 F₁(x) = [0, 1]
+nothing # hide
 ```

 !!! note
     The vector fields `F₀` and `F₁` can be defined afterwards, as they only need to be available when the dynamics will be evaluated.

-Currently, it is not possible to declare the dynamics component after component, but a simple workaround is to use *aliases* (check the relevant [section ](#aliases) below):
+Currently, it is not possible to declare the dynamics component after component, but a simple workaround is to use *aliases* (check the relevant [aliases](@ref aliases) section below):

 ```@example main
 @def damped_integrator begin